This post is also available in: Nederlands

 7 things you need to keep in mind before you apply

 International house sitting is amazing!
 I have mentioned several reasons before and the main thing I like about it is exploring areas that are off the beaten track.
-Actually, writing this article, I am sitting on a veranda that overlooks Mount Warning in the Wollumbin National Park, NSW, Australia.
+Actually, writing this article, I am sitting on a veranda that overlooks Mount Warning in the Wollumbin National Park, NSW, of Australia.
 You might have never heard of it, but I can tell you it is worth a visit!

 For two months we live in this huge house with a private swimming pool and kilometers of private land.
-We take care of two beautiful and obedient dogs, 7 chooks and 4 cows.
+We take care of two beautiful and obedient dogs, 7 chooks, and 4 cows.
 It is quite remote, as the nearest supermarket, is a 30 minutes drive away, but the beach is only one hour away.
 I absolutely love it.

 Anyway, the point that I want to tell you is that, no matter how much you would love to take care of a house or a pet in a certain region, you always have to keep some things in mind before you apply for a house sit:

 1. Check if you need a Visa and/or insurance

 International house sitting means going abroad to another country than where you live and to a country where you might need a visa.
 For some countries you can only get a visa up to a certain amount of days or months, so always check if there is a Visa required.
 If there is a visa required, see if you can get one that will cover you for the full period a house sitter is needed.

 Going abroad also means that you need travel insurance and health insurance that covers your trip abroad.
 Especially check your health insurance when you go to the United States, as many insurances don’t cover this part of the world, or only when you pay an additional fee.

 2. Figure out if you can get there